tc39/proposal-temporal/docs/calendar.md

 It's also possible for a plain object to be a custom calendar, without subclassing.
 The object must implement the `Temporal.Calendar` methods and have an `id` property.
+It must not have a `calendar` property, so that it can be distinguished in `Temporal.Calendar.from()` from other Temporal objects that have a calendar.
 It is possible to pass such an object into any Temporal API that would normally take a built-in `Temporal.Calendar`.

 ## Constructor